 A: We are in MacKimmie Tower, room 501.
-We anticipate moving to a new location in Science B during the Winter of 2023 (date TBD), so email us at study.abroad@ucalgary.ca to confirm our location, or check our advising information for instructions to drop in or book an appointment.
+We anticipate moving to a new location in Science B during the Winter of 2023 (date TBD), so email us at study.abroad@ucalgary.ca to confirm our location.

 If you are a business student, please note the Haskayne exchange advisors are located in Scurfield hall.
-These advisors coordinate the "Haskayne Only" exchange programs listed on our website.
-They also do academic advising for Haskayne students going on other exchange programs.